MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/service-scheduling-faq.md

 - **Organizational units:** The location of a resource.
 Use organizational units to make sure that the customer and the resource are in the same location.

-- **Service activity:** A schedulable appointment to provide a service to a customer.
+- **Service activity:** A schedulable activity to provide a service to a customer.
 A service activity uses one or more resources to perform a service at a specific time and place.
-An appointment is a schedulable activity that does not use services and does not require a resource with work hours.

-- **Scheduling rule:** A set of criteria that specifies which personnel, equipment, facilities, or resource categories are required to perform a service, or how to select these resources, based on parameters like quantity and capacity.
+- **Resource requirements:** A set of criteria that specifies which personnel, equipment, facilities, or resource categories are required to perform a service, or how to select these resources, based on parameters like quantity and capacity.

 ## What is capacity and effort?
 What is the difference?
  You can set up services and resources in [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] to take into account different-sized facilities or the experience levels of your users when a service is scheduled.
 This is known as capacity scheduling.
 Capacity is a relative unit that you define.